Demi Rose Sizzles In A Strappy Gold Bikini

 Demi Rose stunned in one of her most recent Instagram story uploads, posting a picture of herself wearing a metallic gold two-piece bathing suit.
 She shared the photo on Sunday, May 10, and this latest piece of content left her 14 million followers thirsty for more.

-Demi appeared to strut her stuff in the sizzling snapshot, walking with one leg in front of the other, her toes pointed towards the ground.
+Demi appeared to strut her stuff in the sizzling snapshot, walking with one leg in front of the other, her toes pointed toward the ground.

 “Tip toe game strong,” she captioned the sultry image.